vube/i18n/Readme.md

 ### A note on unit testing:

 We use the launchpad.net/gocheck package in our unit tests.
-We ask that you also use this package for tests that you right, for consistency sake.
+We ask that you also use this package for tests that you write, for consistency sake.